RaspberryPiFoundation/scratch-curriculum/en-GB/Community Projects/Secret Agents/index.md

 ## Activity Checklist { .check }

-+ What the words in this message - remember spaces are not allowed?
++ What are the words in this message - remember spaces are not allowed?

 + This is a famous message sent in 1805.
 Do you know where?